WellthCare

-An out-of-pocket maximum (OOPM) is a foundational pillar of any modern health plan, acting as a critical financial safety net for members.
-It is the absolute limit you will pay for covered, in-network healthcare services in a plan year.
-Once your spending on deductibles, copayments, and coinsurance reaches this limit, your health plan pays 100% of the cost of covered benefits for the rest of the year.
-Understanding how OOPMs work is essential for both employees budgeting for healthcare costs and employers designing benefits that provide real security and value.
+An out-of-pocket maximum (OOPM) is the most you'll pay for covered in-network care in a plan year.
+Think of it as a financial safety net.
+Once your spending on deductibles, copayments, and coinsurance hits this limit, your plan pays 100% of covered benefits for the rest of the year.
+Here's what you need to know to budget for healthcare costs or design better benefits.

-• Deductibles: The amount you pay before your plan starts to share costs.
+• Deductibles: The amount you pay before your plan starts sharing costs.

 • Copayments (Copays): Fixed amounts (e.g., $30) for services like doctor visits or prescriptions.